-The GRWDB implemented a Social Media Initiative to ensure that local workforce development system stakeholders and all interested parties have access to accurate and useful information for informed discussion and decision-making.
-The GRWDB has established three goals that direct the mission of its Social Media endeavors to further solidify the GRWDB’s role of thought leadership in workforce policy for the local area.
-These goals are as follows:
+The GRWDB uses a variety of social media platforms and traditional media outlets to ensure that local workforce development system stakeholders and all interested parties have access to accurate and useful information for informed discussion and decision-making.
+The GRWDB’s social media policy has three goals:

-- To facilitate an alternate means of communication with our core constituents
+- To facilitate an alternate means of communication with core constituents

 - To create visibility and raise awareness for the GRWDB and its key partners

 - To showcase unique career opportunities and trends in economic and workforce policy